-The Boies and Matthews forces were satisfied that no nomination could be made on the early ballots, and that Bland and Bryan would disappear after their full strength had been registered and had been found insufficient to remint insufficient to nominate.
+The Boies and Matthews forces were satisfied that no nomination could be made on the early ballots, and that Bland and Bryan would dis-appear after their full strength had been registered and had been found insufficient to nominate.

 PATTISON'S NAME PRESENTED.

-At 10:56 Chairman White of California, who had recovered the use of his voice, stepped to the front of the stage.
-Running his eye for a couple of seconds over the crowd, he glanced down at the pit and with a blow of the gavel called the convention to order.
+At 10:56 Chairman White of California, who had recovered the use of his of seconds over the crowd, he glanced lown at the pit and with a blow of the gavel called the convention to order.
 With shuffling feet the vast audience arose and listened when the Rev. Dr. Green, the chaplain, prayed for righteousness and peace.
-Chairman White then announced that the convention was still on the call of states for nominations, and man of the national committee, mounted his chair and placed in nomination ex-Governor Robert E. Pattison.
-This evidence that Pennsylvania would stand by the platform and participate in the nomination, drew a cry of delight from the silver men, and Pattison's name got a swinging round of applause from the galleries.

-Mr. Mattingly of the District of

-Columbia seconded the nomin. tion of

-"that peerless champion of free silver, that firm friend of the farmer and

-laborer, John R. McLean of Ohio."

-Delegate Miller of Oregon added to the list of nominations the name of

-Sylvester Pennoyer of Oregon.

-Thus the names of Bland, Bryan, Boies, Blackburn, Matthews, McLean, Pattison and Pennoyer were before the convention.
+Chairman White then aunounced that the convention was still on the call of states for nominations, and Mr. Harrity of Pennsylvania, chairman of the national committee, mounted his chair and placed in nomination ex-Governor Robert E. Pattison.
+This evidence that Pennsylvania would stand by the platform and participate in the nomination, drew a ery of delight from the silver men, and Pattison's name got a swinging round of applause from the galleries.
+Mr. Mattingly of the District of Columbia seconded the nomin. tion of "that peerless champion of free silver, that firm friend of the farmer and laborer, John R. McLean of Ohio.
+Delegate Miller of Oregon added to the list of nominations the name of Sylvester Pennoyer of Oregon.
+Thus the names of Bland.
+Bryan, Boies, Blackburn, Matthews, McLean, Pattison and Pennoyer were before the convention.
 FIRST BALLOT.
+BLAND ......233